pyeventsourcing/eventsourcing/docs/topics/examples/content-management.rst

 ---------

 The :class:`~examples.contentmanagement.test.TestContentManagement` test case creates and updates pages in various ways.
-It sets a user ID in :data:`~examples.contentmanagement.domainmodel.user_id_cvar` context variable before application methods are called.
+It sets a user ID in the metadata context variable using the context manager :func:`~eventsourcing.domain.put_metadata_in_context` before application methods are called.
 At the end, all the page events are checked to make sure they all have the user ID that was set in the context variable.

 .. literalinclude:: ../../../examples/contentmanagement/test_contentmanagement.py
     :pyobject: TestContentManagement